What different types are there?

 Research has shown that the endocannabinoid system plays an incredibly important role in the human body as it regulates, among other things, the following bodily functions:

 The cannabinoids that are produced by the body interact with so-called receptors.
 In layman’s terms, this means that they help the body communicate with itself and carry out a number of essential functions.

 Cannabinoids are therefore indispensable for the proper functioning of the body.
-Research has shown that because hemp oil contains CBD – a well-known cannabinoid – it can affect the user’s endocannabinoid system by interacting with specific receptors and help them function optimally.
+Research has shown that because hemp oil contains CBD – a well-known cannabinoid – it can affect the user’s endocannabinoid system by interacting with specific receptors and helping them function optimally.

 CBD can, therefore, help regulate the body’s natural functions.
 For example, CBD ensures that the body’s endogenous cannabinoids are better absorbed.
 Considering these benefits, it’s no wonder that CBD oil and CBD products are gaining such traction.

-The potential applications of medical cannabis oil
+The potential applications

 Cannabis’ illegal status also makes it difficult to find funding for research.
 Because CBD, unlike THC, is legal, much more research has been done into the medicinal value of the former.
 Although scientific research into the therapeutic applications of CBD oil proceeds, there has been too little research evidence to draw any firm conclusions as of yet.